 When I spot the odd walker coming in the opposite direction I make a point of asking each one if they’d come from Durdle Door.
 No one had.
 But everyone felt it was do-able.
 “About six hours.”

 As the stranded girls are brought ashore – embarrassed, giggling and apologising now – from a small outcrop of rocks that are really not that far from the beach, a RNLI helicopter circles overhead too.
-It’s an impressive rescue operation for the two, now laughing, girls, stood up on the path wrapped in reflective foil sheets.
-My Greek walking companion here comments on how, on some islands back at home there isn’t even one ambulance on the whole island…
+It’s an impressive rescue operation for the two girls, now stood up on the path wrapped in reflective foil sheets.
+Giristroula can’t believe it and says how, on some islands back at home there isn’t even one ambulance on the whole island…

 I take this opportunity to buttonhole the coastguards and ask how much further Durdle Door is.

 Well that’s just perfect.
 What can we do now?

 We turn inland and trudge through tall fields, past huge rolled bales of hay, looking for a road.
-Eventually we find a dirt track and sit on the dust and wait.
-After an age a car emerges, spinning up clouds, and we flag it down.
+Eventually we find a small dirt track and sit on the gritty ground and wait.
+After an age a car emerges, spinning up clouds of dust, and we flag it down.
 A thin, bearded, shaggy man behind the wheel, his wife in the passenger seat.
 Both of them in matching khaki hiking vests, short khaki shorts heavy boots, wonky-framed glasses on their nose, second-pair reading glasses slung low round their necks on purple string.
 She tell us they’d be happy to help.

 “That’s Humphrey.
 Oh shove up Humph!” commands the wife.
 The dog doesn’t move.
 Stays staring out with eyes as sad as a drunk’s.

 They drive us bumpily, erratically, towards the closest town.
 We should have missed the last bus to Durdle Door, but with wonderful countryside timing, the bus is 20 minutes late.
 We catch it and, dropping us off at the stop for Durdle Door, the bus driver is concerned:

-He gives us his phone number and the number of a friend of his, in case we’re in trouble later.
+He gives us his own phone number and the number of a friend of his, in case we’re in trouble later.
 And London life really couldn’t feel further away.

 We walk towards the great arch of rock in the sea and it is an amazing sight as we’d hoped: appearing slowly over the cliff’s edge, in a wonderful gold-orange light.
 In a film, there would be dramatic music playing as it reared up majestically before us.

 And if this was a film, there would then be the sound of the record player slowing down again with low, sad disappointment as the beach below revealed itself: it is packed with barbecuing families and hoards of Russians drinking Polish beer.
 Where have all these enormous numbers come from?
 There was no one on the roads leading here.
-No one in the guest houses surrounding this part of cloyingly beautiful south England.
+No one in the guest houses surrounding this part of the cloyingly beautiful south England.
 Why so many Eastern Europeans?
 It all seems very strange.
 I note the picnicking Indian family and wonder if they’re the same one from Dover.

 We don’t call the bus driver, instead we hitch a lift again.
 With a Bulgarian and a Hungarian.
 Two girls working in a hotel in Cheltenham who had come to see Durdle Door like us, and now have nowhere to stay.
 They look up the nearest station on their phones.
 I tell them that perhaps there would be somewhere to stay near the station in Wool.
 Suspecting full-well there probably wouldn’t be.
 As they drop us off at this station – completely in the middle of nowhere with no sign of any hotel or anything like that – my guilt is compounded further as the Bulgarian reverses her car into the car park wall.

-Karma catches me a return blow as we scan the train boards.
+Karma catches us a return blow as we scan the train boards.
 All the services west to Weymouth are cancelled and there are only trains running on the other line, going back towards London.
 We don’t want to be heading that way at all.
 But have nowhere else to go.

 She looks at me with a face as blank as a plate.
 “What about it?” she replies.

-The Night Riviera, arrowing passengers from Paddington to Cornwall throughout the night, once a night, for over a hundred years.
+The Night Riviera train is famous.
+Arrowing passengers from Paddington to Cornwall throughout the night, once a night, for over a hundred years.
 A cabin there would be the perfect way to carry on heading west and secure some accommodation for the night.
 We catch the train back towards London.

-We are an hour early for the train at Paddington, but find with a happy surprise that our Sleeper tickets allow us into the First Class Waiting Lounge on Platform 1.
+We are an hour early for the train at Paddington, but find with a cheerful surprise that our Sleeper tickets allow us into the First Class Waiting Lounge on Platform 1.
 A grand octagonal rotunda, with reliefs in the wall, that someone tells me originally served as Queen Victoria’s changing room.
 We hoover up the free snacks and wines, think about using the showers, get distracted by the free wines again, don’t really dwell on the historic setting at all.

 When it’s time to board we’re in an exceptionally good mood.
 Laughing and chatting with porters and the stewards.
 It feels like train travel from a completely different era.
 We make our way through the dining carriage and I’m caught by how the stewards are on first name terms with some of the, obviously regular, travellers.
 Do people take this 300 mile night-train journey weekly?
 Daily?
-I’m put on alert however as we enter our cabin and I hear the stewardess tell the slightly worse-for-wear passenger, tottering outside in the passageway “Make sure you get the right cabin tonight, Martin.
+I’m put on alert however as we enter our cabin and I hear the stewardess tell the slightly worse-for-wear passenger tottering outside in the passageway “Make sure you get the right cabin tonight, Martin.
 Not like last time…”

 Launching myself onto the top bunk bed and pulling Giristroula up with me, the romance of this kind of train travel has me feeling like some Cary Grant in North by Northwest.
 We ignore Giristroula’s foot getting stuck in the small sink and peer out, our faces close to the window breathing on the glass.

 The train judders and we’re off.
 And we watch as the train builds speed and London disappears away behind us into meaningless darkness.
 It is a few minutes before midnight.

 “This was a terrible idea.
 I shovel my head under the sheets.”I’m just never going to get any sleep…”